rmarji/AI-Principles-Book/content/chapters/chapter-7.md

 Accenture Research.
 "Future of Work: AI-Augmented Leadership Performance."
 Accenture Global Research, 2023.

 McKinsey & Company.
-"Why Strategy Execution Unravels—and What to Do About It."
+"Why Strategy Execution Unravels-and What to Do About It."
 Harvard Business Review, vol. 93, no. 3, 2015, pp. 58-66.

 Bain & Company.
 "Management Tools and Trends Survey."
 Bain Research Report, 2023.